ejp-lab/EJPLab_Computational_Projects/RML_ACD/README.md

 __Required Python Packages__:

     PyRosetta:    http://www.pyrosetta.org/dow v.
 2020.08+release.cb1caba
     biopython:    pip or conda install v.
-1.76   or newer
+1.76.1
     numpy:        pip or conda install v.
-1.18   or newer
+1.18.1
     scipy:        pip or conda install v.
-1.4.1  or newer
+1.4.1
     scikit-learn: pip or conda install v.
-0.22.1 or newer
+0.22.1

 Anaconda Environment: An anaconda environment yml file containing all necessary packages can be found in the anaconda folder.
+All code was sepcifically tested using packages with versions exactly provided in the yml provided.

+Anaconda installation should take approximately 20 minutes including PyRosetta

 ## Instruction for Use
 Refer to RCSF, ESF, and Machine Learning folders for further instruction

 ## Datasets
 The training and hold-out datasets can be found in Dataset folder.

+## Simulation Runtime
+This program is built off of averaged trials of local relaxes in PyRosetta.
+Each position of interest can be simulated on a basic desktop or laptop computer in approximately 30 minutes